steffenwoell/steffenwoell.github.io/_posts/2019-11-3-discovery.md

 ---
 layout: post
 title: Discovery
-subtitle: It's Nice To Be In Orbit
+subtitle: It's Nice to Be in Orbit
 excerpt: Discovery became the third operational orbiter to enter service, preceded by Columbia and Challenger.
 It embarked on its last mission, STS-133, on February 24, 2011 and touched down for the final time at Kennedy Space Center on March 9, having spent a cumulative total of almost a full year in space.
 Discovery performed both research and International Space Station (ISS) assembly missions, and also carried the Hubble Space Telescope into orbit.
 image: /img/discovery.png
 tags: [Music]